mono/website/docs/advanced/performance-tips.md

 Performance in Mono-based applications often is linked to memory usage patterns.
 To better understand the memory allocation patterns of your application, you should use the [HeapShot](/docs/debug+profile/profile/heapshot/) memory profiler.

-HeapShot includes both visual and command line tools to explore the memory allocation patterns and live objects in an application over time and helps developers pin point memory consumption and.
+HeapShot includes both visual and command line tools to explore the memory allocation patterns and live objects in an application over time and helps developers pinpoint memory consumption and.

 See the separate page on [HeapShot](/docs/debug+profile/profile/heapshot/) for details on using the HeapShot memory profiler for Mono.